“In dealing with the future, it is far more important to be imaginative than to be right.” – Alvin Toffler, Future Shock.

 As a consultant I also got to mix both quantitative analysis tools and creativity to develop framework to answer the main questions of my clients: how to sign deals, how to gain traction, how to increase our customer basis, how to make more money, etc. But whereas my colleagues would be all about finding customers (a nice smart goal I admit), I took my pleasure in this aha moment, when entrepreneurs start thinking differently about their business.
 When I knew that I had brought them the facts to make up or even change their mind.
 When I knew that something had just clicked.
 And most of the time, this aha moment was linked to meaningful (and often visual) representations of the future and a strategic roadmap to seize the opportunity that this future opens to them.
 Afterwards we would be able to design an action plan to address these new challenges.
 Going from a short-term vision based on opportunism to a strong strategy-oriented state-of-mind has been my motto my whole consulting career.

 So now what?
 I discover that a job description combining all these skills actually exists.
-According to the Institute of the Future, futures thinking is said to rely on 7 key strengths:
+According to the Institute of the Future, futurist thinking is said to rely on 7 key strengths:

 - Creativity, Imagination